Search for Quadruplet Scalars using Boosted Decision Trees at the LHC: Analysis and Results

-\item \textbf{Angular separation between two jets ($\Delta R_{jj}$):} Signal events (S1 and S2) produce jets from the decay of W-boson that originated from a heavy fermion, and therefore, these jets are expected to be collimated.
+Signal events (S1 and S2) produce jets from the decay of a W boson that originated from a heavy fermion, and therefore, these jets are expected to be collimated.
 As expected, we observe a peak around $\Delta R_{jj}=0.5$ for signal events with a sharply falling distribution after the peak (see the lower middle figure of Fig.~\ref{fig:pT}).
 The jets from the background events have a relatively flat distribution in $\Delta R_{jj}$.
 This characteristic difference in the distribution of $\Delta R_{jj}$ makes it an important variable to distinguish signal events from background events.

-\item \textbf{Invariant mass of a pair of jets ($M_{jj}$):} Following the argument given above, the invariant mass of the leading pair of jets (having smallest $\Delta R$ between them) is also expected to peak at the W-boson mass.
+\item \textbf{Invariant mass of a pair of jets ($M_{jj}$):} Following the argument given above, the invariant mass of the leading pair of jets (having the smallest $\Delta R$ between them) is also expected to peak at the W-boson mass.
 The peak is clearly visible for the signal events in the distribution shown in the top right panel of Fig.~\ref{fig:mass}, unlike the background events.

-\item \textbf{$p_{T}$ of the leptons:} As we have discussed before, we had identified the leptons as $l_0$,$l_1$,$l_2$,$l_3$ and $l_4$, where $l_0$ is the closest to the MET direction or in other words, furthest from the di-jet branch, where W decays to jets.
+\item \textbf{$p_{T}$ of the leptons:} As discussed before, we identify the leptons as $l_0$, $l_1$, $l_2$, $l_3$, and $l_4$, where $l_0$ is the closest to the MET direction, or in other words, farthest from the di-jet branch, where W decays to jets.
 We further arrange the leptons in the increasing value of $p_{T}$ and we show the distributions in Figure~\ref{fig:pT}.
-However we do not use a different notation, we keep the previous notation for the ordered leptons.
+However, we do not use a different notation, we keep the previous notation for the ordered leptons.